 2. As the body discolours, it swells due to bacterial gas formation, which is accelerated in warm weather and slowed in cold weather.
 The eyes and tongue protrude as the tissues swell.

-3. As the body bloats, the epidermis slips and blisters form, and the blood begins to deteriorate.
+3. As the body bloats, the epidermis slips and blisters form, and the blood deteriorates.

 3. Blood degradation causes “venous marbling,” in which hemolyzed blood “tattoos” the tissues, leaving blood vessel outlines.